androdri1998/androdri1998/README.md

 ### Hi, I'm André Rodrigues 👋

-I'm a Developer with 6 year of experience working as a back-end developer developing APIs using technologies such as JavaScript, TypeScript, Node.js, PHP, relational database, cloud,
+I'm a Developer with 6 years of experience working as a back-end developer developing APIs using technologies such as JavaScript, TypeScript, Node.js, PHP, relational database, cloud,

-Having also 6 year of experience as a front-end developer working with development of interface web and with responsivity using technologies such as React.js, Vue.js, React Native, svelte and Angular 1.x.
+Having also 6 years of experience as a front-end developer working with development of interface web and with responsivity using technologies such as React.js, Vue.js, React Native, svelte and Angular 1.x.

 I work since websites development and web systems, API, control version, ship into production, requirements gathering, to create and to update documentations, refinement of tasks, web systems feature conception, to create and to review code through pull requests, to follow development good practices such as unit tests and integration tests, clean code and design patterns, delivering tasks done with quality and good autonomy, knowing how manage time to tasks.